 Our future work will focus on promoting the transformation approach and the editor.
-At first we will carry out studies investigating the correctness of the approach and the usability of the editor.
-Further, we will add additional features to both of them.
+We will use the findings of our study to improve the usability of the editor and make it appealing to larger user numbers.
+This enables future evaluations with broader audiences.
+Further, we will add additional features to the approach as well as the editor.
 This includes additional and optional concepts to the ER models, like composition structures as well as other diagram types and transformations.